 10 Body Parts Hiding in the Dictionary

-If two people capitulate, then they agree to each another’s terms, or one cedes to the other’s opinion.
+If a person capitulates, then they surrender, or cede to another’s opinion.
 But originally—and, one finds with a bit of etymological digging, quite literally—a capitulation was an agreement drawn up under chapters or headings, and in that sense the word traces its way back to caput, a Latin word meaning head.
 A chapter, for that matter, means a "little head."

 But chapter and capitulate aren’t the only "head" words in the dictionary (so to speak).
 A capital city refers to a head city.
 A captain is one who stands at the head of others.
 If something capsizes, then it sinks head first.
 Precipices take their name from a Latin word meaning headlong or headfirst.
 And even though the biceps and triceps muscles might be in the arm, they actually mean two- and three-headed.